-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. config envm config-save usb To enable the function.
+□ Open the Basic Settings > External Memory dialog. □ Mark the checkbox in the Backup config when saving column to enable the device to automatically save a copy in the external memory during the saving process. □ To deactivate the function, unmark the checkbox in the Backup config when saving column. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. enable configure To change to the Privileged EXEC mode. config envm config-save usb To change to the Configuration mode.
+To enable the function.
 When you save a configuration profile, the device saves a copy in the external memory. usb = External USB memory save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.